ZJJ1991/RestfulSportshall/README.md

 con.check_foreign_keys_status()

 3).
-Instructions on how to setup and populate the database. create user table by inputting this sentence: engine.create_user_table() change user into user_profile, friends, sports, orders to create each table
+Instructions on how to setup and populate the database. create user table by typing these 2 commands: engine.create_user_table() change user into user_profile, friends, sports, orders to create each table

 4).
-Instruction on how to run the tests of your database. test each API by inputting this sentence: con.get_user() change get_users() into get_user() and other APIs to test each API
+Instruction on how to run the tests of your database. test each API by typing these 2 commands: con.get_user() change get_users() into get_user() and other APIs to test each API

 5).
 RESTful API test
 1. Go to the root of the repository in your cmd terminal
-2. To set local server run the following code: python -m test.resources_api_tests.py
+2. To set local server run the following codes: python -m test.resources_api_tests.py
-3. To see the testing results in terminal
+3. Observe the testing results in terminal

 6).
 How to use our application
 1. go to whole-project folder in cmd teminal